-CEOP Child Exploitation and Online Protection command
+CEOP Child Exploitation and Online Protection

 If you have online safety concerns please see the useful web links below

-At Braunstone Frith Primary School we understand that children spend a lot of time online – it is a great way for them to socialise, learn and have lots of fun.
+At Braunstone Frith Primary Academy we understand that children spend a lot of time online – it is a great way for them to socialise, learn and have lots of fun.
 But there are risks involved with going online, such as being bullied or seeing content that is inappropriate.

 With the help of the resources and information on this website, we will try and provide you with everything you need to know about keeping yourself and your children safe online.